rubenpazch/YoutubeVideo/README.md

 # YoutubeVideo

+This is one of the first project I work on like part of Microverse program, the puropose of this project is abotu making a basic copy of youtube site,

 # Embedding Images and Video

 > This project tries to make a clone from youtube layouts using flexbox.